-Figure 7 - Most relevant features according to their relevance.
+Figure 8 - Most relevant features according to their relevance.

 The two most relevant features are both related to the user.
 The number of reviews of hotels that the user has made contributes with an influence to the final score greater than any of the remaining features, with 15% of relevance.
-A similar result occurs for the member of years that the user has since first registered in TripAdvisor, with a relevance of 14.1%.
-In fact, the fourth most relevant feature is the number of reviews, which is closely related to the most relevant feature ("nr. hotel reviews"), as it includes with all the reviews, together with the restaurant and attraction units summing up to hotels' reviews.
+A similar result occurs for the membership years that the user has since first registered in TripAdvisor, with a relevance of 14.1%.
+In fact, the fourth most relevant feature is the number of reviews, which is closely related to the most relevant feature ("nr. hotel reviews"), as it includes all the reviews, together with the restaurant and attraction units summing up to hotels' reviews.
 These three features hold almost 40% of model relevance when modeling the score.
-This is an interesting discovery, suggesting the score is clearly biased by the users' experience acquired along the time, influencing self-awareness of what is a fair rate.
+This is an interesting discovery, suggesting the score is clearly biased by the users' experience acquired over time, influencing self-awareness of what is a fair rate.
 Hence, managers should have this into account when considering the score their units are having on TripAdvisor.
+Namely, they can optimize answering reviews by framing template responses according to users' features.
+This is an important contribution, as online reviews usually accumulate without managers being able to deal with such high volumes of reviews.